divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 title: On my Internship at Khan Academy
 ---

 In true Khan Academy fashion I made a video to sum up my internship.
 I was not very good at emulating Sal Khan, so the video just evolved in my own style.
 As I became more and more sleep-deprived, I became and less and less rational, and re-recorded some parts I thought were boring.
-Consequently, some speech is difficult to make out, so you can just read the transcript below if you prefer.
+Consequently, some speech is difficult to make out, so you can just read the transcript below or enable captions.

 Anyway, the video is not meant to be taken too seriously; I'm not actually that crazy in real life (but I may be if sleep-deprived :P).